jping0220/tennis_buddy_front_end/README.md

 # tennis_buddy_front_end
+Tennis_buddy_front_end is the front-end part of a full-stack web application.
+This repository contains the client-side code built with React, responsible for the user interface and interactions.

+The backend for this application is located in a separate repository called Tennis_buddy_back_end.
+It provides the server-side logic and API endpoints for the application.
+You can find the backend repository at the following link:(https://github.com/jping0220/tennis_buddy_back_end).

 ## Overview and Purpose
 Tennis Buddy is a web app that allows people to search for a tennis partner in their area to play together